ClinicalTrials.Veeva

 About

-The goal of this clinical trial is to compare two types of solutions (chlorhexidine gluconate-alcohol solution or povidone-iodine solution) that help eliminate harmful bacteria on the skin at the time of surgery.
+The goal of this clinical trial is to compare two types of skin preparation solutions (chlorhexidine gluconate-alcohol solution and povidone-iodine solution) that help eliminate harmful bacteria on the skin at the time of surgery for patients having revision arthroplasty surgery of the hip or knee.

 Participants will be contacted at two time points after surgery to complete a 5-minute survey: after 30 days, and after 1 year.